RA404/vpn-test-task/README.md

 # Test task

-## Mobile version starts at resolution less than or equal to 480px
+## Mobile version starts at resolution less or equal to 480px

 ## Desktop version starts at resolution above than 480px